AlessiaMarotta/MicroMol2025/SetUp_RCloud/README.md

 2. Register using an email that you can verify from your mobile phone, then log in to the [website](https://posit.cloud/).

-3. In the top left, select your workspace, and on the right, you will find "New Project" -> "New Project from GitHub pages."
+3. In the top left, select your workspace, and on the right, you will find "New Project" if you want to create a New Project.

 <p align="center">
   <img src="https://github.com/Luponsky/MicrobiolMarina2023/blob/main/img/R2.png">